FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/SOLUTION.md

 longer than normal scheduler churn, but much shorter than waiting for `activeDeadlineSeconds`.

+### Periodic stale-pin sweep

+The webhook path alone is not sufficient to recover a stale pinned successor on a quiet branch.
+If the last webhook for a branch created a pinned successor and the pinned node then disappeared, no later webhook may arrive to trigger State E recovery.

+So this design also needs a small periodic sweep action, invoked on a schedule (`Cloud Scheduler` -> HTTP call -> the same GCF trigger, using `action=sweep`), whose only purpose is to find and repair stale pinned successors.

+Functional requirements:

+- run on a short fixed interval, such as every 1 to 5 minutes
+- be safe and idempotent to invoke concurrently or repeatedly
+- inspect only Jobs labeled `build.fhir.org/managed-by=ig-trigger`
+- act only on Jobs annotated `build.fhir.org/role=successor`
+- reconstruct branch-local state the same way the webhook handler does
+- never act on a branch that still has a bound/running current Job

+A Job is a stale-pin recovery candidate only if all of the following are true:

+- it is the only non-terminal Job for its branch
+- its pod is still `Pending`
+- its pod is unbound (`spec.nodeName` absent)
+- `PodScheduled` is still `False`
+- it has `build.fhir.org/pinned-node`
+- its age is greater than the stale-pin threshold
+- and there is evidence that the pin is the blocker, not ordinary cluster pressure

+The final condition should be satisfied by either:

+- the pinned node no longer exists in the cluster
+- or the pod remains unschedulable due to node affinity mismatch

+"Node affinity mismatch" here means evidence such as:

+- repeated `FailedScheduling` events containing `didn't match Pod's node affinity/selector`
+- autoscaler marks the pod unhelpable, such as `cloud.google.com/cluster_autoscaler_unhelpable_until=Inf`

+The sweep must not unpin just because a pod has been pending for 3 minutes.
+In particular, it must not act on:

+- an initial unpinned branch build waiting for ordinary capacity
+- a queued successor whose current Job is still alive
+- a pod whose scheduling failures are only about general capacity, taints, or quota

+When a stale-pin candidate is found, the sweep should:

+- delete the stuck queued successor Job
+- recreate the branch's queued Job without node affinity
+- preserve the latest branch intent annotations
+- log the branch, prior pinned node, and recovery action

+This should reuse the same branch-state reduction and Job-construction helpers as the webhook path, rather than introduce a second scheduling algorithm.

 ## Branch State Reduction

 On every webhook, GCF should reconstruct branch state from Jobs and Pods.